 Adam Bulger[31:51] No, I should.

 [32:09] And so that was pretty fun to do.
-And I hope that you'll come to the next episode of high-functioning hotspot.
-Make sure that you hit the subscribe button.
-If there is one, you leave a comment in the comments.
-Section about anything that you particularly enjoyed or any questions?
+And I hope that you'll come to the next episode of High Functioning Hotspot.
+Make sure that you hit the subscribe button if there is one.
+Or if you leave a comment in the comments section about anything that you particularly enjoyed or any questions?
 I may start even reading some of the comments on the air in future episodes.

 [32:28] And I always do love to hear from people.
 So if you're on social media, I'm on Instagram, Twitter, Facebook, YouTube, Pinterest, everywhere.
 So wherever your favorite places to be, come and find Dr. Chloe.
 Yeah, DRCHLOE.
 If you type that in with whatever social media, that's how you'd find me.
 There's also links hopefully in the show notes of wherever you're watching this.
 Thanks again and see you next time.

 - The High Functioning Podcast Homepage - www.TheHighFunctioningHotspot.com